Running Your Code

 git clone [email protected]:songyouwei/ABSA-PyTorch.git

-contains a very basic Docker image configuration.
-We need this file to build a custom Docker image which is based onpytorch/pytorch
+Dockerfilecontains a very basic Docker image configuration.
+We need this file to build a custom Docker image which is based onpytorch/pytorchpublic images and contains this repo requirements (which are gracefully listed by the repo maintainer inrequirements.txt):

 FROM pytorch/pytorch:1.4-cuda10.1-cudnn7-runtime